Call for Volunteers

 Candidate Engagement Committee

-This committee's charge is to provide opportunities for ASBrS candidate members (resident-in-training, surgical oncology fellow or breast surgical oncology fellow) and medical students to engage with the society, facilitate networking, develop applicable educational programs, and promote interest in lifelong membership.
+The charge of the Candidate Engagement Committee is to provide opportunities for ASBrS candidate members (breast surgical oncology fellow or general surgical oncology fellow), resident-in-training, and medical students to engage with the society, facilitate networking, develop applicable educational programs, and promote interest in lifelong membership.

 Position Snapshot